-Toronto Pearson is capable of handling all of the world's different types of commercial aircraft, including the Airbus A380.
+Toronto Pearson's airside infrastructure is capable of handling all of the world's different types of commercial aircraft, including the Airbus A380.
 The availability of full instrument landing systems allows the Airport to remain open during most weather conditions.